kingston-chan/centrality_measures/README.md

 # centrality_measures
-C program to find the closeness centrality and betweenness centrality
+C program to find the closeness centrality and betweenness centrality of a graph